CT scan: Multiplanar reconstruction and projections

 Multiplanar reconstruction (MPR) is the process of converting data from one anatomical plane (usually transverse) to other planes.
 It can be used for thin slices as well as projections.
 Multiplanar reconstruction is possible as present CT scanners provide almost isotropic resolution.

 MPR is used almost in every scan.
 The spine is frequently examined with it.
 An image of the spine in axial plane can only show one vertebral bone at a time and cannot show its relation with other vertebral bones.
 By reformatting the data in other planes, visualization of the relative position can be achieved in sagittal and coronal plane.

 New software allows the reconstruction of data in non-orthogonal (oblique) planes, which help in the visualization of organs which are not in orthogonal planes.
 It is better suited for visualization of the anatomical structure of the bronchi as they do not lie orthogonal to the direction of the scan.

-Curved-plane reconstruction is performed mainly for the evaluation of vessels.
+Curved-plane reconstruction (or curved planar reformation = CPR) is performed mainly for the evaluation of vessels.
 This type of reconstruction helps to straighten the bends in a vessel, thereby helping to visualize a whole vessel in a single image or in multiple images.
 After a vessel has been "straightened", measurements such as cross-sectional area and length can be made.
 This is helpful in preoperative assessment of a surgical procedure.

 For 2D projections used in radiation therapy for quality assurance and planning of external beam radiotherapy, including digitally reconstructed radiographs, see Beam's eye view.